elasalle/HeatDistanceProcess/README.md

 # Heat Distance Processes

-This repository provides codes that generated the figure in the paper _INSERT PAPER'S NAME_.
+This repository provides codes that generated the figures in the paper [Heat diffusion distance processes: a statistically founded method to analyze graph data sets](https://arxiv.org/abs/2109.13213).

 ## Summary